EMBO congratulates new Director General of EMBL

 An interview with Ron Milo, Professor and Dean of Education at the Weizmann Institute of Science, and EMBO Member

-EMBO Members elected in 2023 with EMBO Director Fiona Watt at the Members’ Meeting in Heidelberg, Germany
+EMBO Members elected in 2025 with EMBO Head of Membership & Elections Maria Polychronidou and Head of Director’s office Bettina Trueb at the Members’ Meeting in Heidelberg, Germany

 As a membership organization, EMBO owes its reputation and impact to the quality and dedication of its community of more than 2,100 EMBO Members.
 The members apply their expert insight to guide the execution of all EMBO initiatives through scientific peer review and by serving on EMBO Council, Committees and Advisory Boards.
 As a result, EMBO Members collectively influence the future direction of life science research and strengthen the research communities across Europe.